What our clients are saying:

 Maritime shipping businesses traditionally relied on bank loans to adapt to market conditions.
-But the industry has only become more unstable in recent years, with more and more external factors having an influence on rates.
+But the industry has only become more unstable in recent years, with more and more external factors influencing rates.
 This has made banks tighten their requirements for maritime shipping business loans.
 And even if approval is granted, the terms are highly restrictive since they reflect the bank’s concerns with drawing a quick profit.

-United Capital Source, however, has worked with countless businesses that are frequently prone to unstable cash flow.
+However, United Capital Source has worked with countless businesses that are frequently prone to unstable cash flow.
 Like maritime shipping companies, many of these businesses have issues with compensation due to economic changes, inclement weather, and other uncontrollable events.
 But looming uncertainties have never stopped United Capital Source from negotiating for our clients the terms and loan options that make sense for their financial cycles.

 Whether you need extra working capital to stay current on supplier payments or a larger, business term loan to make repairs, we can negotiate a payment structure that accounts for industry-wide fluctuations in expenses.